Tessa’s Recipe Rundown

 This post may contain affiliate links.
 Read our disclosure policy.

-These Soft and Chewy M&M Cookies are colorful, adorable, nostalgic, and SO delicious you’ll crave them again and again!
+These Soft and Chewy M&M Cookies are colorful, adorable, nostalgic, and SO delicious your family will ask you to bake them again and again!

 After writing an entire cookbook dedicated to cookies, I think we can safely say I’m cookie obsessed.